linyufly/AxisAlignedFlowMap/README.md

 ### Example

-The main.cpp together with CMakeListsForUser.txt is an example of using the compiled shared library libAxisAlignedFlowMap.
+The main.cpp together with CMakeListsForUser.txt is an example of using the compiled shared library libAxisAlignedFlowMap.so.

 When compiling, put main.cpp, CMakeListsForUser.txt (it should be renamed as CMakeLists.txt) and libAxisAlignedFlowMap.so in the same folder, then enter the commands below.